coder/docs/environments/workspaces-as-code/templates.md

 #### workspace.devURLs[*].name

-The friendly name for the dev url.
+The name of the dev URL to be created.

 #### workspace.devURLs[*].port

-The port on the workspace to expose via this url.
+The workspace port that the dev URL exposes.

 #### workspace.devURLs[*].scheme

-Url scheme being `http` or `https`.
+The URL scheme (protocol) to use (i.e., `http` or `https`).

 #### workspace.devURLs[*].access

-Set the visibility of the dev url.
+The permission level of the dev URL:

-- `private` - Only the owner of the workspace can access.
+- **private**: Can only be accessed by the owner of the workspace
-- `org` - All members of the organization the workspace is in can access.
+- **org**: Can be accessed by all members of the organization to which the workspace belongs
-- `authed` - All users on the same coder deployment can access.
+- **authed**: Can be accessed by all users on the Coder deployment
-- `public` - Anyone on the internet can access.
+- **public**: Can be accessed by anyone on the internet